 During the time of the Republic, Roman citizens had the right (libertas) to protect their bodies from physical coercion, including both corporal punishment and sexual violence.
 Roman society was typically patriarchal and masculinity was based on the principle of governing not only oneself but also other persons, especially those from the lower class.

 It was socially acceptable for a free-born Roman to have sex with a woman or a man assuming a dominant role.
 Both women and young men were perceived as natural objects of desire.
 Outside of marriage, a man could have sex with slaves (or slaves), prostitutes (who were usually slaves) and the so-called infames (the restricted man).
-It did not matter with which gender the Roman indulged in, until he did not exceed certain social norms.
+It did not matter with which gender the Roman indulged in until he did not exceed certain social norms.
 For example, it was immoral to have sex with another citizen’s free-born wife, his daughter by marriage, his underage son, or the man himself.

 During imperial times, the fear of losing political freedom and submitting to power to the emperor led to an increase in the frequency of free-born men assuming a passive position during sex.
 This is evidenced by the sources that mention a greater number of executions and corporal punishment imposed on free citizens of Rome.

-Generally speaking, in civilian life, homosexuality was rather rare and treated reluctantly (as evidenced by references in source texts, which noted outrageous, characteristic and infrequent things), and such relations were tolerated, as I mentioned, if the Roman citizen was an active party (in otherwise, Roman blood was contaminated.
+Generally speaking, in civilian life, homosexuality was rather rare and treated reluctantly (as evidenced by references in source texts, which noted outrageous, characteristic and infrequent things), and such relations were tolerated, as I mentioned if the Roman citizen was an active party (in otherwise, Roman blood was contaminated.
 It is worth presenting a controversial excerpt from Caesar’s life.
-In 80 BCE a young Gaius Julius Caesar arrived to the court of Nicomedes IV, king of Bithynia (North-West Asia Minor), Caesar was sent there on the orders of praetor Marcus Minucius Termus from Asia to get the Bithynian fleet to help with the siege of the city of Mytilene on the island of Lesbos. even closer to befriend the king.
+In 80 BCE a young Gaius Julius Caesar arrived at the court of Nicomedes IV, king of Bithynia (North-West Asia Minor), Caesar was sent there on the orders of praetor Marcus Minucius Termus from Asia to get the Bithynian fleet to help with the siege of the city of Mytilene on the island of Lesbos. even closer to befriending the king.
 It has often been suggested – probably rightly – that they were lovers.
-From this it can be inferred that Caesar was bisexual, in the late a period known for his high-profile romances with numerous women; bisexuality was common among the Roman aristocracy at that time.
+From this it can be inferred that Caesar was bisexual, in the late period known for his high-profile romances with numerous women; bisexuality was common among the Roman aristocracy at that time.
 The episode in Bithynia was repeatedly the subject of satirical comments, but it did not affect Caesar’s political career.
 The attack on Caesar resulted from the fact that was supposed to be a passive party during intercourse.

-It was also important that the Roman had sex with a man in some way socially inferior (younger, inferior, slave).
+It was also important that the Romans had sex with a man in some way socially inferior (younger, inferior, slave).
 In this way, the stereotype of a Roman, commander and conqueror was preserved.
 Homosexuality among men was tolerated and accepted but was definitely not the rule.

 So if any high-ranking free-born Roman allowed himself to be passive during intercourse, he risked mockery.
 Their victim was, among others Mark Antony, who had a long relationship with Publius Clodius.
 Cicero ridiculed this account in fourteen malicious Philipics, mentioning, inter alia, the escape of the future triumvir over the roofs from the angry father of his lover.
 Cicero had to pay his head for this mockery – when Marcus Antony came to power, he ordered his head to be cut off with a blunt knife, and the triumvir’s wife Fulwia additionally pierced the orator’s tongue with a nail.